We invite you to explore a career with Clayton County Police Department and join the team in serving the citizens of Clayton County.

 How long will the background process take?

 The background process can take as little as 30 days depending on the information disclosed, however, some backgrounds may be longer based on the information that needs to be researched.
-Note: your initial application filed with Human Resources is good for up to a year.
+Note: your initial application filed with Human Resources is good for up to a year; after a year, you will need to reapply for the position in which you seek.

-Honesty and thoroughness will expedite your process, the longer you take to submit required documents or provide truthful explanations the longer you process will be.
+Honesty, responsiveness, and thorough completion of every phase of the application and background will expedite your process, the longer you take to submit required documents or provide truthful explanations the longer your process will take.

 How long is the Police Academy?